< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The STSS and SBIRS satellite systems are to be replaced by next-generation systems, details being confused by organizational changes -- mostly due to the creation of the US Space Force (USSF) in 2019, primarily out of the US Air Force's space functions -- incidentally, Vandenberg AFB is now a Space Force Base.
 The USSF absorbed the MDA, as well the Pentagon's Space Development Agency (SDA), also created in 2019.
 In any case, the follow-on programs are diverse and confusing:

-Since none of this is close to operational, it is clearly subject to change.
-The satellites will integrate with the existing BMEWS early-warning system, which is being upgraded to the "Upgraded Early Warning Radar (UEWR)" system.
+Since this is a work in progress, it is subject to change.
+The satellites will integrate with the "Upgraded Early Warning Radar (UEWR)" early-warning system -- which is BMEWS with modernized technology.
 Farther down the road, there's talk of a space-based radar network.

 Since one of the objections to NMD is the difficulty of intercepting multiple warheads or warheads protected by decoys, further development work was done on a "miniature kill vehicle (MKV)", about the size of a coffee can, with a weight on the order of 5 kilograms (11 pounds), and fitted with an infrared imaging array.
 A single interceptor missile would carry a cluster of dozens of MKVs, programming them to attack individual targets before dispersal and then providing them with command updates after dispersal.
 Lockheed Martin was awarded an initial MKV development contract in early 2004, with Raytheon then taking over the exercise later.

 The MKV effort did not go well, however, and was canceled in 2019, with the EKV remaining in use.
 The concept was then revived as the "Next-Generation Interceptor (NGI)", a more comprehensive upgrade of the GBI.
-The NGI will be fielded late in the 2020s.
+The NGI will be fielded from 2028.

 BACK_TO_TOP